vega/vega-lite/site/docs/mark/errorbar.md

 }
 ```

-An error bar summarizes an error range of quantitative values using a set of summary statistics, representing by rules.
+An error bar summarizes an error range of quantitative values using a set of summary statistics, representing by rules (and optional end ticks).
 Error bars in Vega-Lite can either be used to aggregate raw data or directly visualize aggregated data.

 To create an error bar, set `mark` to `"errorbar"`.